Pre-Mediation Divorce Coaching That Supports Client Readiness

 In this model:

-• each party has equal access to coaching support
+• Each party has equal access to coaching support

-• coaching is limited to preparation and readiness work
+• Coaching is limited to preparation and readiness work

-• the coach does not attend mediation sessions
+• The coach does not attend mediation sessions

-• no substantive client coaching content is shared with the mediator
+• No substantive client coaching content is shared with the mediator

 This can allow a mediation practice to offer more comprehensive support while maintaining clear role boundaries.